IBM-Bluemix-Docs/certificate-manager/limits.md

 # Limits
 {: #limits}

-Rate limiting is used to control the amount of traffic that is coming and going through your instance of {{site.data.keyword.cloudcerts_full}}.
-By limiting requests or resources, you can protect your applications.
+Rate limiting is used to control the amount of traffic that is incoming to your instance of {{site.data.keyword.cloudcerts_full}}.
 {: shortdesc}

-## plans
+## Plan limits
 {: plan-limits}

 ### Free
 {: free-plan-limits}

-Review the following table to see the limits that are in place for free instances of {{site.data.keyword.cloudcerts_short}}.

 <table>
   <tr>